Tower Air Flight 41: Investigation

-Tower Air had gone through several management changes before the Flight 41 accident.
+Tower Air had gone through several management changes before Flight 41.
 At the time it occurred, the airline's General Operations Manual (GOM) did not provide the director of operations to supervise training and operations.

 The airline's flight manual stated that using the rudder pedals during the takeoff roll was allowed until the airplane reached 80 knots.
 It also stated that takeoffs must be rejected if the aircraft began to deviate off the runway before the effect of the rudder.
 The manual required takeoffs on slippery runways were to be performed with slow thrust application and pilots to keep in mind the lag of nosewheel steering as well as optimizing directional control.
 One of the airline's chief pilots also stated if there was less than half rudder pedal available, the takeoff should be aborted.
 He also stated that the tiller was to be guarded by the pilot flying during takeoff.
 The NTSB determined that these procedures were inadequate for the Boeing 747.
 The sound spectrum study also revealed that the captain attempted to reapply engine thrust before rejecting the takeoff, when he should have rejected it at the first sign of the loss of directional control.
 The NTSB could not determine why the captain made excessive tiller inputs.

 On August 8, 1996, pilots who worked for the NTSB, FAA, and/or Tower Air, performed simulated takeoffs on icy runways in a Boeing 747 simulator.
 All parties agreed that Boeing's simulator had a more realistic performance of ground handling characteristics (both in general and on slippery runways), while Tower Air's simulators were inaccurate in their performance of this simulation.

 Tower Air's flight attendant training was inadequate as it did not specify communication and coordination, indicating why only three flight attendants had instructed passengers to take the brace position during the accident.
 The airline's management had failed to test FDR's before a flight, did not report management and organizational changes to the FAA, and experienced delays in revising its GOM.
 The FAA's oversight of Tower Air was inadequate due to their unfamiliarity with the inappropriate management changes.
 The NTSB even urged the federal government and the airline industry to re-examine aircraft stopping performance.

 The NTSB released its final report on December 2, 1996, blaming the captain for rejecting the takeoff in an untimely manner along with applying inappropriate nosewheel steering tiller inputs.
 The inadequate slippery runway procedures for the Boeing 747 and the inaccuracies in the simulators of that aircraft were also contributing factors in the accident.